myguide/si/README.md

 # Wrengo

+NOTE: This README is a little out of date as per the current build.
+I'll be updating soon.

 Wrengo is a simple hobby project of mine that has been built on top of [The Wren Programming Language](https://github.com/munificent/wren).
 Wren is an embeddable scripting language that's been written in C. Wrengo, as you may